Semiparametric adaptive estimation under informative sampling: Adaptive estimation

-This section focuses on adaptive estimation in Setting 1.
-The large sample properties in Setting 2 are almost the same.
-Let the parameter vector on the survey weights be $\psi = (\phi^\top, \alpha^\top, \beta^\top)^\top$.
-After obtaining the working models, an estimating equation for $\theta$ based on the efficient score can be expressed as a function of $\hat{\gamma}_{\HT}$ and $\hat{\psi}$
+Next, we investigate the large sample property of the proposed estimator in Setting 1.
+The property in Setting 2 is obtained in a similar way.
+Let the parameter vector in the weight model be $\psi = (\phi^\top, \alpha^\top, \beta^\top{,\gamma^\top})^\top$.
+After obtaining the working models, an estimating equation for $\theta$ based on the efficient score can be expressed as a function of $\hat{\xi}_{\HT}$ and $\hat{\psi}$

-where $\hat{\gamma}_{HT}$ is the estimated parameter in the working model $f(y\mid x; {\gamma})$ and $\hat{\alpha}$ is used only when the sampling mechanism is a stratified sampling.
-Before discussing the theoretical properties of the proposed estimator, consider two examples of the adaptive estimators.
+where $\hat{\xi}_{\HT}$ is the estimated parameter in the working model $f(y\mid x; {\xi})$ and $\hat{\alpha}$ is used only when the sampling mechanism is a stratified sampling.
+Before discussing the theoretical properties of the proposed estimator, consider two examples of adaptive estimators.

-\begin{example} \rm{ (Optimal estimation for mean)}. \\ Consider estimation of $\theta= E(Y)$ in both Settings 1 and 2.
+\begin{example}[Optimal estimation for mean] Consider the estimation of $\theta= E(Y)$ in Settings 1 and 2.
 When $N$ is unknown, Corollary \ref{cor.2} implies that the Horvitz-Thompson estimator is the best.
-However, when $N$ is known in Setting 1, as per \eqref{mean_eff}, the estimating equation is,
+However, when $N$ is known in Setting 1, as per \eqref{mean_eff}, the optimal estimator is